modolabs/Kurogo-Mobile-Web/doc/mw/modulenew.rst

 Now it's time to get some data.
 Most web services provide their data by making HTTP requests with certain parameters.
 We will use the `Twitter Data API <https://dev.twitter.com/docs>`_ as the source of our data.
-It results data in JSON format.
+It returns data in JSON format.

 -----------------------
 Creating a Data Library